Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

 - Special Thanks to..
   - `GEMO#0176` for making all the newer item models
-  - `SOM#0001` for doing most of the icons
+  - `SOM#0001` for doing most of the icon templates
+  - `Neon Sky#7293` for the beautiful item concepts

 # Changelog
-* v1.7.0 Mod Changes :
+* v1.7.0 Mod Changes, Expansion Barrier Update :
   * Added Deficient Clepsydra, Void Tier 2, Chance to duplicate dot procs, Consumes all Abundant Hourglass.
-  * Made Jellied soles collect damage even if you're already immune to fall damage.
+  * Made Jellied Soles collect damage even if you're already immune to fall damage.
   * Added config to disable scaling functions in the pickup text.
-  * Made jellied soles not overuse the buffered damage.
+  * Made Jellied Soles not overuse the buffered damage.
+  * Added several new barrier items!
+  * New expansion def and new icon.

 * v1.6.7 Mod Changes :
-  * Fixed void scrap on consume last stack mode giving infinite items in printers
+  * Fixed Void Scrap on consume last stack mode giving infinite items in printers

 * v1.6.6 Mod Changes :
-  * Fixed equipments throwing a nre
+  * Fixed Equipments throwing a NRE

 * v1.6.5 Mod Changes :
-  * Rebuilt the mod so the item tiers are properly assigned, thanks hopoo
+  * Rebuilt the mod so the item tiers are properly assigned, thanks Hopoo

 * v1.6.4 Mod Changes :
   * Fixed jellied soles hit ground sound not having attenuation